alabamenhu/DateTimeTimezones/docs/blog.md

 I've lived within a few minutes of a time zone border for most of my life.
 The way we distinguished time wasn't with the official monickers of "Eastern" and "Central" time.
 No, we used the much more folksy (and yet, also much cooler) terms "fast time" and "slow time".
-Knowing which zone you were talking about was extremely important as many people lived in one zone and worked in the other.
+Knowing which zone you were talking about was extremely important as many people like my mother lived in one zone and worked in the other.

-When I started looking at implementing internationalized `DateTime` formatters in Raku using data from the CLDR, I came to a fairly surprisingly realization:
+When I started looking at implementing internationalized [`DateTime`](https://docs.raku.org/type/DateTime) formatters in Raku using data from the [Common Linguistic Data Repository](http://cldr.unicode.org/) (or CLDR), I came to a fairly surprisingly realization:
 *Raku doesn't understand timezones!*
-Sure, `DateTime` objects have the `.timezone` method, but it's just an alias for `.offset` to figure out the offset from GMT.
+Sure, `DateTime` objects have the [`.timezone`](https://docs.raku.org/type/DateTime#method_timezone) method, but it's just an alias for [`.offset`](https://docs.raku.org/type/DateTime#method_offset) to figure out the offset from GMT.

 Having lived in countries that did daylight savings time at different times of the year, having family in places in my own zone that *don't* observe daylight savings time, and knowing that there are weird places with thirty- and even forty-five-minute offsets from GMT, I knew time zones could be complicated.

-## Get the data, run the numbers
+## The universe is big, it’s vast and complicated, and ridiculous

-There is a huge database called the **tz database** that is a huge repository of timezone data, from when transitions occurred, when daylight savings time when in and out off commission, offsets, everything.
+There is a huge database simply called [**tz**](https://www.iana.org/time-zones) that is a huge repository of timezone data, from when transitions occurred, when daylight savings time when in and out off commission, offsets, everything.
 Unlike the Unicode code charts, Raku doesn't include this as a part of its core because of its frequent updates and inherent instability (yay politicians).
-OTOH, it does include some very cool old-fashioned programmer musings which I fully advocate for us bringing back (when was the last time you saw a code base quoting literature in their header?
+OTOH, probably in part to its origins as a [real-life XKCD comic](https://xkcd.com/2347/),  it does include some very cool old-fashioned programmer musings which I fully advocate for us bringing back (when was the last time you saw a code base quoting literature in their header?
 Knuth?)

 Alongside the database is a standard code library -- one that's likely on your computer if you're using a *nix machine -- to convert times from a variety of different representations while taking into consideration timezones.
 It's written in C, so it's highly portable.

-We *could* have taken the easy way out and use NativeCall to pass in the data.
+We *could* have taken the easy way out and use [NativeCall](https://docs.raku.org/language/nativecall) (a way to directly call compiled C code from within Raku) to pass in the data.
 But what's the fun in that?
-Instead, I ported the code.
-After all, the algorithm is fairly simple consisting of tons of constants and some basic math, a few binary searches and a pair of conditionals.
+Instead, [I ported the code](https://github.com/alabamenhu/DateTimeTimezones/blob/master/lib/DateTime/Timezones/Routines.pm6).
+After all, the algorithm is fairly simple consisting of tons of constants and some basic math, a few binary searches and a pair of conditional, but nothing that can't be done in any language.
 Easy.

 But once that's done, there's still a problem.
 How do we get `DateTime` to understand time zones?

 ## Mastering time

 Raku's `DateTime`, as mentioned, doesn't really understand time zones outside of knowing what a GMT offset is.
-I probably could have just made a new `DateTimeTZ` class for people to use in `Intl::` modules that need to understand time zones but then I'd need to spend a lot of time ensuring that my code coerced between the two and didn't accept/return the wrong ones and… yeah, that would be annoying because the new `DateTimeTZ` wouldn't be a great drop-in replacement.
+I probably could have just made a new `DateTimeTZ` class for people to use in modules such as a date/time formatter that need to understand time zones but then I'd need to spend a lot of time ensuring that my code coerced between the two and didn't accept/return the wrong ones and… yeah, that would be annoying.
+Plus, even if I made it a subclass of `DateTime`, because most `DateTime` methods return *new* `DateTime` objects, I'd need to override virtually every method, and *even then*, if someone other module created a `DateTime` manually from it, time zone information would be lost.

-Another option could be to *augment* DateTime to give it a new `.timezone-id` and `.is-dst` method.
+Another option could be to `augment` DateTime to give it a new `.timezone-id` and `.is-dst` method.
+Augmenting is the process of adding methods or attributes to a class outside of its original declaration.
 But it's impossible to know looking at a time what it's timezone ID is.
 While North America and South America share time zones by offset, they have different names (and adjust daylight savings time differently).
-I could try to infer, like with what `Intl::UserTimezone` does, but that would only work for timezones in the user's current region at best, and still ultimately end up requiring the user to specify it in some way.
+I could try to infer, like with what [`Intl::UserTimezone`](https://github.com/alabamenhu/UserTimezone) does, but that would only work for timezones in the user's current region at best, and still ultimately end up requiring the user to specify it in some way.
-Plus, when you `augment` something, you break precompilation, meaning that using time zones with any large module would wreck your start up time.
+Plus, when you `augment` something you break precompilation.
+Raku precompiles modules to reduce startup time, meaning that using time zones with any large module would wreck your start up time, especially if you use a few very large modules.

 There had to be a better solution.
 That solution involved two solutions: one very common, and one rarer.

-## Selfconsciousness
+## Adding a dash of wibbly wobbly timey wiminess.

-The first thing that needed to be done was create a `role` that could be mixed in.
+The first thing that needed to be done was create a [`role`](https://docs.raku.org/language/objects#index-entry-declarator_role-Roles) that could be mixed in, that is, applied to a class.
+Roles are traditionally used to describe or modify behaviors (they are similar to Java's interfaces), but they can also add extra information to existing classes.
-Roles also nicely allow typechecking to happen exactly as they would have in the past, so by mixing one in with every `DateTime` there shouldn't be any compatibility problems.
+Roles also nicely allow typechecking to happen exactly as it would have for the base class, so by mixing one in with every `DateTime` there shouldn't be any compatibility problems.
+A simple `Timezone` role might look like

     role TimezoneAware {
         has $.olson-id;